Bases of Precompact Coordinate Balls

 \(K_{j+1}\), and the complement of an open set in a compact set is closed

 and therefore compact.
-Second, \(V_j\) is contained in \(W_j\): a point
+Second, \(V_j\) is contained in \(W_j\).
+A point

 \(x \in V_j\) lies in \(K_{j+1} \subseteq \operatorname{int}(K_{j+2})\),